midnightCompile/FreeCodeCamp-Certification-Projects/responsive-web-design-certification/tribute-page/README.md

-# Responsive Web Design Certification
+# Tribute Page

 ## Introduction
 The first project in FreeCodeCamp's Responsive Web Design Certification asks that students build a [Tribute Page](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-tribute-page).
 A number of requirements are used to demonstrate information from prior lessons has been applied into practical web development skill, and these must be met for the certificate to be awarded.

 Since FCC's curriculum experiences periodic updates, the [instructions](#instructions) used for this project have been included below to preserve their info against future changes to the project instructions/requirements.

-I will be taking a slightly different approach in completing this project.
-Although FCC encourages students to utilize [CodePen.io](#codepen.io), I'll be writing most of this project on my local machine and pushing the code to the project's [github repo](#https://github.com/midnightCompile/FreeCodeCamp-Certification-Projects/responsive-web-design-certification).
+I have taken a slightly different approach in completing this project.
+Although FCC encourages students to utilize [CodePen.io](#codepen.io), I wrote most of this project on my local machine and later pushed the code to the project's [github repo](#https://github.com/midnightCompile/FreeCodeCamp-Certification-Projects/tree/master/responsive-web-design-certification/tribute-page).
+This was done to gain better familiarity with tools used in industry and to begin developing version control workflow habits.

 ## Table of Contents
 * [CodePen.io](#codepen.io)